-15 Admission Requirements by Faculty
+16 Admission Requirements by Faculty

 In addition to the general University admission requirements as detailed in §§13 and 14, each Faculty requires specific admission requirements.
-These Faculty-specific requirements are outlined below for all categories of admission (i.e., high school, transfer, etc.).
+These Faculty-specific requirements are outlined below for all categories of admission (i.e., high school, transfer, etc).
+Grade 12 courses listed below are based on the Alberta Education curriculum.